 \section{Additional Results}

 In this section, we present additional theoretical and experimental results to supplement those in the main text.
 In \Cref{sec:diff_angles}, we generalize the result in \Cref{prop:neg_result} to the case of $r$ distinct principal angles.
 In \Cref{sec:feature_shifts}, we explore how our framework can be used to analyze the effect of feature shifts between training and testing prompts.
-Lastly, in \Cref{sec:add_lora_exp}, we provide additional experiments on LoRA beyond those presented in the main text.